Artists of the past envisioned us riding whale buses, fishing for seagulls, playing underwater croquet, and dropping fire from the sky.

 They have us us commuting via underwater buses driven by harnessed whales, while the ladies in their dresses don scuba gear for an afternoon of underwater sport.
 Apparently, by now we are so bored with underwater discovery that all we can think to do down there is play, of all games, croquet.
 To do her toilette in preparation for such an event, Madame takes a seat in a special chair.
 One machine buffs her feet, another her nails, while the arms of yet another behind and beside her get to work on her hair and face.
 It seems to be taken for granted that after a century of progress, such matters will continue to be Madame’s chief concern.

 There are special cars for battle.
-Also torpedo planes, ariel combat.
+Also torpedo planes, arial combat.
 War imagery, it seems, was most accurate.

 Going to the theatre?
 Let’s take an aero-cab!
 Firefighters wear wings like bats and the postman flies the mail in the posture of one of those dragon-riding children from popular films.
 To go out for an afternoon ride might mean saddling a giant seahorse.
 Children don scuba-gear to fish for seagulls above.